cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 function with secret key k on input x.
 Roughly, F is pseudorandom if the output y = F(k, x) is indistinguishable from uniformly sampling any element in F's range for random choice of k.
-An oblivious PRF (OPRF) is a two-party protocol between a prover P and verifier V where P holds a PRF key k and V holds some input x.
-The protocol allows both parties to cooperate in computing F(k, x) with P's secret key k and V's input x such that: V learns F(k, x) without learning anything about k; and P does not learn anything about x.
-A Verifiable OPRF (VOPRF) is an OPRF wherein P can prove to V that F(k, x) was computed using key k, which is bound to a trusted public key Y = k * G, and G is the generator of a group.
+An oblivious PRF (OPRF) is a two-party protocol between a Server and a Client, where Server holds a PRF key k and Client holds some input x.
+The protocol allows both parties to cooperate in computing F(k, x) with Server's secret key k and Client's input x such that: Client learns F(k, x) without learning anything about k; and P does not learn anything about x.
+A Verifiable OPRF (VOPRF) is an OPRF wherein Client can prove to Server that F(k, x) was computed using key k, which is bound to a trusted public key Y = k * G, and G is the generator of a group.
 Informally, this is done by presenting a non-interactive zero-knowledge (NIZK) proof of equality between (G, Y) and (Z, M), where Z and M are group elements such that Z = k * M.

 OPRFs have been shown to be useful for constructing: password-protected secret sharing schemes {{JKK14}}; privacy-preserving password stores
 {{SJKS17}}; and password-authenticated key exchange or PAKE {{OPAQUE}}.
-VOPRFs are useful for producing tokens that are verifiable by V. This may be needed, for example, if V wants assurance that P did not use a unique key in its computation, i.e., if V wants key consistency from P.
+VOPRFs are useful for producing tokens that are verifiable by Client.
+This may be needed, for example, if Client wants assurance that Server did not use a unique key in its computation, i.e., if Client wants key consistency from Server.
 This property is necessary in some applications, e.g., the Privacy Pass protocol {{PrivacyPass}}, wherein this VOPRF is used to generate one-time authentication tokens to bypass CAPTCHA challenges.
-VOPRFs have also been used for password-protected secret sharing schemes e.g.
+VOPRFs have also been used for password-protected secret sharing schemes e.g. {{JKKX16}}.
-{{JKKX16}}.

 This document introduces an OPRF protocol built in prime-order groups, applying to finite fields of prime-order and also elliptic curve (EC)